Why line or patch line a drain?

-Firstly the drain is cleaned and/or root cut using our high pressure water jetters and root cutting equipment (see root cutting page).
+Firstly the drain is cleaned and/or root cut using our high-pressure water jetters and root cutting equipment.
 We will check the drain is ready using our CCTV cameras.

 A structural liner is impregnated with a mix of chemicals.
 We can choose either a polyester or a silicate resin mix depending upon the circumstances.
 We use a set of rollers to impregnate the liner.
 The liner is then inserted inside the drain.
 This can be done by inverting the liner using air pressure or by dragging the liner in place.
 Once the liner is in place and the ends are cut as required we will inflate the liner to the shape of the drain using and inflatable calibration hose.
 The calibration hose can be inflated with either air or water.
 The calibration hose remains inflated until the chemicals cure in the liner.
 The chemicals at an ambient temperature cured for small diameter pipe liners.
 Once cured we remove the calibration hose and check the repaired drain using our CCTV cameras.

-We cut the correct size of fiber glass matting which is our patch liner material.
+We cut the correct size of fibreglass matting which is our patch liner material.
 Then connect our inflatable packer to a set of air rods and mark the position of the repair onto them.
-After that we mix our silicate resin chemicals and impregnate the fiber glass matting.
+After that, we mix our silicate resin chemicals and impregnate the fibreglass matting.
 The patch liner is folded and wrapped around the inflatable packer before being inserted to the correct position in the pipe.
 We use the CCTV to check the position and also check the patch liner has not creased or moved in transit.
-The patch is then inflated using air pressure to mold the patch to the inside of the pipe.
+The patch is then inflated using air pressure to mould the patch to the inside of the pipe.
 The inflator is left in place until the patch liner has cured.
 The chemicals cure with ambient temperature.

 How long will the repair last?